Shivter14/Shivtanium/README.md

 Example: `A` is pressed without `Shift`;
 - Keycode of `A` is 65.
 - `!charset_L:~65,1!`

+Modifying the keyboard layout can be done in the following way:
+* Open the `keyboard_init.bat` file in the specified resource pack (default: `init`)
+* Change one of the character sets (`charset_L` - Lower case, `charset_U` - Upper case, `charset_A` - Alternative)
+* To *re-bind* a key to a different character, find the character, and replace it with a different one.
+* To *bind a key by it's keycode*, change the character at the position based on the keycode (Example: Keycode of `F1` is 112; go to the 112th place)
 ## How can i write `.sst` applications for Shivtanium?
 Applications are written in the Shivtanium Subsystem which is interpreted.
 More info about it will be revealed soon.
 (Milestone 3)